 In February 2019, Trevor won the Client Choice Award for Arbitration and ADR in the UK.
 The Client Choice Awards recognise those partners around the world that stand apart for the excellent client service they provide.
 The criteria for the awards focus on the ability to add real value to clients’ business above and beyond other players in the market.
 Uniquely, these awards survey senior corporate counsel only.

-Winning plaudits from the legal directories in a variety of types of litigation, Trevor is often lauded for his legal knowledge and analysis.
-He has authored numerous articles for publications such as the Journal of International Banking Law and Regulation, Trust Law International, International Company and Commercial Law Review, European Lawyer, New Law Journal, Legal Business and the E-Commerce Law Reports.
+Added to the many plaudits he has received over the years from the main legal directories for Civil Fraud, Asset Recovery, Banking Litigation and Commercial Litigation, Trevor is recognised as one of the leading dispute resolution lawyers of his generation.
+He is often lauded for his legal knowledge and analysis, and has authored numerous articles for publications such as the Journal of International Banking Law and Regulation, Trust Law International, International Company and Commercial Law Review, European Lawyer, New Law Journal, Legal Business and the E-Commerce Law Reports.

 What the directories say